Wednesday, 11 June 2014

-View of the obelisk from south east.
+View of the obelisk from the southeast.
 (09.04.2009.)

-Me, with the monument in the background.
+A distant view of the obelisk in the background.
 (09.04.2009.)

-A closer view from the south east.
+A closer view from the southeast.
 (09.04.2009.)

-Stairs leading to the monument, on the north western side.
+Stairs leading to the monument on the western side.
 (09.04.2009.)

-View towards Islamabad.
+Looking towards Islamabad.
 (09.04.2009.)

 Top of the obelisk.
 (09.04.2009.)